neural-data-science/NESC_3505/syllabus.md

 Online lessons are to be completed prior to class time.
 Deadlines are provided online.
 Each lesson is graded on a pass/fail basis, based on whether you complete the lesson or not.
 Lessons can be completed later than the posted due date, up to the last day of class, with no penalty.
 However, not completing lessons by the posted due dates will leave you unprepared for future classes and assignments.
 No points for lessons will be granted after the last day of class.

 ### Self-Assessments
 You will submit regular written assessments of your own learning progress over the term.
-Each should be 250-500 words in length.
+Each should be 250-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
+Self-assessments are only helpful if they're done regularly, and in this class they are timed to synch up with your work in other aspects of the course.

 ### Team Peer Assessments
 You will be asked to submit structured peer reviews following each of the two team projects.
-This will be done using a rubric with five components: participation, preparation, communication, collaboration, and academic quality.
+This will be done using a rubric with five components: participation, preparation, communication, collaboration, and academic quality. **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.

 ### Demo Peer Assessments
 You will provide a constructive review of demos produced by other students in the class.
 This will be done using a rubric with four components: quality of presentation, quality of work, relevance/usefulness of topic, and creativity.
 You will also have the option to provide specific, written feedback if you wish.
 The aim of these assessments is to help your fellow students make better demos (which will in turn benefit you and the rest of the class).
+Peer assessments are due within 1 week of the demo's being posted (so, 1 week after the demo day that it's submitted for). **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
+Since your feedback is intended to help improve the quality of demos, it's not useful if it's not timely.

 ### Meet 'n Greets
 You will earn bonus points by participating in short (5-10 min) online one-on-one meetings with other class members.
 These are scheduled by students at your mutual convenience, and can take the form of a text-based chat or a video chat.
 The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.
 To protect everyone's safety, all students have the ability to block others anonymously, and may discontinue a meeting at any time without penalty.
 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.

+Meet 'n greets should ideally occur early in the course.
+Three of these are required, and an additional three can be done for bonus points.
+The required demos should be completed by the end of the second week of class (7 week summer course), or by the end of the first month of class (12 week course).

 ## Summative Evaluations
 Summative evaluations comprise the majority of your final grade (approximately 80%).
 All summative evaluations are graded.
 Because 20% of your final grade (the formative assessments) are "easy" pass/fail points, you can expect that grading of the summative evaluations will be quite strict.

 For all summative evaluations, **late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed. **Requests for extensions will only be considered prior to the due date**.

 ### Assignments
 These are coding assignments that you will complete, based on neuroscience data.
 There is an assignment due every week, except weeks when projects are due.
 Scheduled class time is the only time you will be able to get help on the assignments from the teaching team.
 There will be 6 assignments over the term.
 You must submit a minimum of 4 of these, but bonus points will be awarded for submitting 5 or 6.